vanillasource/gerec/README.md

 ```

 To include the "API" of Gerec.
 If you want to instantiate a `ResourceReference` you
-need to include `gerec-httpclient` to use the Apache HttpClient implementation.
+need to include `gerec-httpclient` for example to use the Apache HttpClient implementation.
-And to use Jackson for the media-types, include `gerec-jackson`.
+To use Jackson for the media-types, include `gerec-jackson`.

 ### The basics

-In Gerec, everything revolves around the concept of a `ResourceReference`.
+The central concept in Gerec is a `ResourceReference`.
 This is
-a serializable object that can be used to manipulate the remote resource it points to.
+an object that can be used to manipulate the remote resource it points to.
 These references are not instantiated by the user, as often is the case with other
-frameworks, but they are created when following links.
+frameworks, but they are created by following links or submitting forms.
 The only exception is the very
 first reference, created from a bookmark to some entry point into a web of resources.

 The reference contains the usual methods to manipulate the resource it points to: